posterkit/posterkit-sandbox/posters/lqdn-gafam-campaign/lqdn-gafam-todo.rst

 - [x] Header: Fine-tune title margins.
 Can we use flexbox for vertical centering? e.g. Make Google and Apple center in the same way
 - [x] Slightly adjust (increase) default line-height of footer text?
+- [x] There's a one-pixel-off bottom border, see https://ptrace.gafam.info/unofficial/img/black/lqdn-gafam-poster-fr-black-1x5-1024x.jpg
+- [x] Now, we have a single-pixel line at the top!!!
+See https://ptrace.gafam.info/unofficial/img/black/lqdn-gafam-poster-ca-black-5x1-1280x.jpg
+- [x] Implement variant "color"
+- [x] With variant "color", the non-transparent images still display a white background.
+Improve this!
+- [x] The footprint of the full "unicode" package is around 10 MB!
+Would the diacritics detection be possible with the much smaller package https://www.npmjs.com/package/readable-glyph-names?